martinMr79/bits-and-bots/README.md

 ![image](https://github.com/martinMr79/bits-and-bots/assets/80599295/b8e31c8c-b903-411a-9cba-19d008296188)

 Welcome to the Bits & Bots project.
 This repository houses the code and related resources for the video game store website called Bits & Bots.
-The primary goal of this project is to reflect a developer's capabilities in terms of development, design, and technical skills.
 The website offers a range of functionalities tailored to provide the best user experience to its audience.

 ## Project Overview